alvenwong/MicroBPF/README.md

 # Introduce
 This project leverages eBPF ([BCC](https://github.com/iovisor/bcc)) to capture TCP metrics from the kernel for performance diagnosis in microservices architectures.
 It probes two levels of statistics: flows and packets.
 The flow-level statistics currently have sixteen metrics, such as flight size, CWnd, sampled RTT, number of fast retransmission and timeout.
 The packets-level statistics are the breakdown of RTT, including latencies in TCP layer, IP layer, MAC layer, and the network (from NIC to NIC).
+It also measure the application layer latencies.

 # Flow-level Statistics
 Most of the following flow-level statistics are collected from [SNAP](https://www.microsoft.com/en-us/research/wp-content/uploads/2011/01/nsdi11_dcmeasurement.pdf) (NSDI'11) and [NetPoiror](http://netdb.cis.upenn.edu/papers/netpoirot.pdf) (SIGCOMM'16). <p>